 Instructions

-- Cook the eggs:On medium high heat, add about 2 tablespoons of oil to a large sauté pan.
+- In a large sauté pan over medium high heat, add about 2 tablespoons of oil.
 When the oil is hot, add the beaten eggs.
-The eggs should bubble immediate.
+The eggs should sizzle and bubble immediate.
+Let the eggs cook for a few seconds, then scramble the eggs and break it into smaller pieces.
+Remove from the pan and set aside.

-- Drizzle the shaoxing cooking wine around the pan and stir fry for about 30 seconds until the rice is fragrant and the alcohol is cooked off.
+- Drizzle the shaoxing cooking wine around the pan and stir fry everything for about 30 seconds until the rice is fragrant and the alcohol is cooked off.
 You'll know when you can't smell anymore alcohol.

-- Serve:Garnish with more green onion and some sesame seeds if you wish.
+- Garnish with more green onion and some sesame seeds if you wish.
 Enjoy while hot!

 Notes

-- Please refer to the post for oyster sauce alternatives!
+- Please refer to the post for oyster sauce alternatives.

 Emma says